Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Fixed Carouser RT results not displaying properly
 - Fixed issue with Encumbrance Penalty when Agility was exactly 30 it would result in frozen target display.
 - Added talents Beneath Notice & Suffused with Uglu to talent integration
+- Added new Psychology record section in Core Stats tab under Injuries (with community support!)

 April 6th 2022 v1.55c